berdandy/GMParty/README.md

 ## How do I get involved?

 Contact me, Andy Berdan, via [email](mailto:andy@berdan.ca), or on [twitter](http://twitter.com/andyberdan).
-There's also a [#GMParty hashtag](https://twitter.com/search?q=%23GMParty), feel free to check that out too.
+There's also a [#gmparty hashtag](https://twitter.com/search?q=%23gmparty), feel free to check that out too.
 The [GameMakerParty](https://twitter.com/GameMakerParty) account will be used primarily for episode announcements.